Your Freelance SEO Content Writer for Hire

 • Case studies

-• Customer reviews
+• Customer reviews (good and bad)

 • LinkedIn

-3. Content Audit
+5. Website Content Audit

-First thing I’ll look for on your website is content that’s:
+I’ll analyze your website for content that’s:

 • Getting little to no traction